smcclab/smc-course/index.md

 ![LENS Banner]({% link assets/facebook-banner.png %})

+{:.info-box}

+Note: the week of Monday March 23 (which _would_ have been week 5) is now a teaching break, because #covid19.
+So now week 5 starts on March 30, then there's the 2-week teaching break as usual, then week 6 starts on April 20 and we'll have a 7-week second half of the semester.
+I've updated all the assessment submission dates on this website accordingly.
+I know it's confusing---soz---so if you have any questions hit us up on slack.

 ### ANU Laptop Ensemble, Semester 1 2020

 Do you want to make music with your computer?
 Do you want create new kinds of